Masked Gradient-Based Causal Structure Learning: Structural Equation Model with Binary Adjacency Matrix

-Both NOTEARS and DAG-GNN rely on a notion of weighted adjacency matrix, which however is not obvious for certain SEMs, e.g., when the functions $f_i$'s are quadratic or sampled from Gaussian processes.
-Noticing that every directed graph corresponds to a \emph{binary} adjacency matrix and vice versa, we therefore consider to estimate the binary adjacency matrix to learn the underlying causal structure.
+Both NOTEARS and DAG-GNN rely on a notion of weighted adjacency matrix which does not exist for many SEMs, e.g., when the causal relationships are quadratic functions or functions sampled from Gaussian processes.
+Noticing that every directed graph corresponds to a binary adjacency matrix and vice versa, we consider another form of SEM that is explicitly parameterized by a binary adjacency matrix.